MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-drill-maps/update-a-drill-map.md

 This workflow sample demonstrates how to update an existing drill map object through the Modeling service.

-You want to update the existing `Drill Map for Demo` drill map object in the Strategy Tutorial project.
+You want to update the existing `Drill Map for Demo` drill map object in the MicroStrategy Tutorial project.
 The project ID is `091B51154B22036C53CFBB9958B2E8FC`).
 The drill map ID is `CC2E6AA3421EFF5C41C2D0939750BB24`.

 :::info